davitz1/gtzan-classifier/README.md

 - **Processing**: The resulting 30s clip is split into segments, and predictions are averaged across segments to determine the final genre.

-**Note:** We analyze the first 30 seconds as most tracks establish their genre characteristics (instrumentation, tempo, rhythm) in the intro.
+**Note:** Most tracks establish their genre characteristics (instrumentation, tempo, rhythm) in the intro.

 ---
 ## Results